 An elegant and springtime coffee cake recipe, Meyer Lemon Coffee Cake is covered with streusel and glaze.
-Can’t go wrong.
+You can’t go wrong with it!

 I love lemon.
 Lemon anything.
 But I really love Meyer Lemons.
 I had never understood what they were until I moved to California.
 My neighbor has a tree in her backyard with these gorgeous citrus fruits and it teases me.
 I do not know her well enough to pick the lemons off of her tree.
 Perhaps I will make her some of these and maybe she will offer up the fruits of her tree?

 In the meantime, Trader Joe’s sells them for $1.99 for 4.
 It will do for now.
 I got this recipe from Martha and while it is delicious and I would make it time and time again, I think that I would skip the Meyer Lemon slices in the middle.
 Instead, I would add blueberries or raspberries.
 Or maybe add nothing at all.

 This cake had plenty of lemon flavor without the lemon slices.
 Maybe add a teaspoon or two of lemon juice to the batter?
 The recipe is supposed to be made in a tube pan or a cheesecake pan, but I used these instead.
 I was making these for a gift and thought that they looked so fancy.
 This really was a delicious cake.

 I made this in a food processor.
 Martha uses her fingers for the streusel and a mixer for the cake batter.
 I am lazy.
 The food processor was out and I used it to make all of it.
 I didn’t even wash it out after the streusel.
 I am that lazy.

 - 1 3/4 cups flour